Cats & Dogs 3: Paws Unite!: Plot

 A Border Collie named Roger and a cat named Gwen are two F.A.R.T.
 (Furry Animals Rivalry Termination) secret agents, who covertly protect and save the world without humans ever finding out.
 Their partnership is due to the Great Truce, which has stopped dog and cat hostility for a decade.
 Roger used to be a field agent, now he works at his desk.
 They both live in the same building in the suburbs of Seattle as their owners Max and Zoe.
 Max is a middle school tennis player who's under pressure from his mother to win a state championship.
 Zoe is the daughter of a struggling musician named Ollie, and they're being evicted because he hasn't been able to pay the rent.

 Roger and Gwen are ordered by their superior Old Ed, a Golden Retriever to investigate a plot that would threaten the truce between cats and dogs.
 Roger, Gwen, and Old Ed recruit their neighbor dog Duke, a Rottweiler to help them investigate, so they patrol the neighborhood while their comms are down, and a dog in the park tells them that the alley cats might know something.

 Roger admits that he quit being a field agent when his mentor got hurt while he and Gwen find the alley cats, and one of them admits to doing a covert mission by sneaking into a wireless phone company and getting Wi-Fi and cellular access codes off their computers, and they realize that someone is trying to manipulate wireless frequencies that only cats and dogs can hear, so they can be manipulated into conflict, which would mean that humans would only adopt reptiles, snakes, and birds.

-Roger and Gwen both admit that Max and Zoe don't have time for them anymore and they don't have any other friends, they really just pass each other in the building and ride the elevator together.
-So they plan to hook them up by hiding their phones in their apartments so they'll forget them when they leave.
+Roger and Gwen both admit that Max and Zoe do not have time for them anymore and they do not have any other friends, they really just pass each other in the building and ride the elevator together.
+So they plan to hook them up by hiding their phones in their apartments so they will forget them when they leave.
 When Max enters the elevator for his next tennis match, Zoe enters the elevator and Gwen shuts down the power to the elevator, trapping them inside while their pets encounter the mastermind behind the evil plot, Pablo the Cockatoo, and they find Old Ed trapped in an ice cream truck, who tells them that Pablo is at the pet store.